owenhhj/chemlabtech/README.md

 ### Repository Structure

-Home page `index.html` contains links to subject-specific pages for audio, video, internet, etc.
+Home page `index.html` must be present in the root directory.

 `content/` stores all media content to be seen in the documentation, including pictures, videos, etc.